junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 1961

 > Section 321(a) of the Consolidated Farm and Rural Development Act (7 U.S.C.
-1961(a)) is amended in the 2nd sentence by striking “and limited liability companies” and inserting “limited liability companies, and such other legal entities”.
+1961(a)) is amended in the second sentence by striking “and limited liability companies” and inserting “limited liability companies, and such other legal entities”.

 | | |
 |---|---|